sybrew/the-seo-framework/readme.txt

 		* The sitemap now can't exceed the imposed 50,000 limit; unless you use custom filters.
 		* The plugin is no longer booted again when a compatibility file is loaded.
 			* This issue couldn't propagate thanks to "Just In Time" checks, but since we now emit warnings, it's been discovered.
+	* **Compatibility:**
+		* We took our hands off the WordPress Rewrite system.
+All plugin conflicts related to this are no longer our problem--albeit, it never was our fault.
+			* Now, we are able to finally implement Polylang's broken system for the sitemap.
+As such, all sitemaps now work with Polylang.
+				* Keep in mind, however, that you may wish to enable the "Hide URL language information for default language" option to remove the base language requirement to output the main language's sitemap.
+			* Thanks to [Yoast's broken and misrepresenting NGINX rules](https://kb.yoast.com/kb/xml-sitemaps-nginx/), we received too many support inquiries and negative responses as it's not interchangable; so, we made them.

 **For translators:**